Can we exchange the eighth-series franc banknotes at Banka Slovenije?

 Until when can tolar banknotes and coins be exchanged?

 Tolar banknotes may be exchanged at the Bank of Slovenia for an unlimited time.
-Tolar coins could be exchanged until 31 December 2016.
+Tolar coins can be exchanged until 03 January 2017.

 More information Exchange of tolars to euros